raspberrypi/documentation/configuration/uart.md

 |UART0 |PL011 |
 |UART1 |mini UART |

-## Pi 4 - six UARTS
+## Pi 4 and 400 - six UARTS

-The Raspberry Pi 4 has four additional PL011s, which are disabled by default.
-The full list of UARTs on the Pi 4 is:
+The Raspberry Pi 4B and 400 have four additional PL011s, which are disabled by default:

 | Name | Type |
 |------|------|